Quick summary

 Broken internal links can negatively affect your website’s SEO in several ways.

-Firstly, search engines like Google consider broken links as a sign of poor quality and may lower your website’s ranking accordingly.
+Search engines like Google consider broken links a sign of poor quality and may lower your website’s ranking accordingly.

-Secondly, these broken links prevent search engine bots from properly crawling and indexing your site, leading to decreased visibility in search results.
+These broken links also prevent search engine bots from properly crawling and indexing your site.
+This leads to decreased visibility in search results.

 User Experience Issues

 From a user experience perspective, encountering broken internal links can be frustrating and confusing.
-It disrupts the flow of navigation and can make users question the reliability of your website.
+This disrupts the flow of navigation and can make users question the reliability of your website.

-This, in turn, increases bounce rates and decreases the time users spend on your site, both of which are detrimental to your website’s overall SEO performance.
+This increases bounce rates and decreases the time users spend on your site.
+Both are detrimental to your website’s overall SEO performance.

 How to identify broken internal links

-Finding an fixing broken internal links is crucial to your SEO and user experience.
+Finding and fixing broken internal links is crucial to your SEO and user experience.
 But how do you know if a broken link occurs on your page?

-It can be checked several different ways using manual methods or by using SEO tools to ease and fasten up the proces.
+It can be checked in several different ways using manual methods or by using SEO tools to speed up the process.

 Manually checking broken internal links

-Manually searching for defect internal links is a boring and time-consuming task.
+Manually searching for broken internal links is a boring and time-consuming task.

-To identify broken internal links manually, you need to systematically go through your website’s content and clicking on each link to see if it leads to a live page.
+To identify them manually, you need to systematically go through your website’s content and click on each link to see if it leads to a live page.

 While this method is thorough, it can be time-consuming, especially for larger websites.
-Time you could use to actually develop your SEO and not fixing stuff.
+This is time you could use to actually develop your SEO rather than just fixing stuff.

 Using SEO tools to find broken internal links

-Tools like Morningscore, Screaming Frog and others can crawl your website and provide reports on broken links, making it easier to identify and address them.
+Tools like Morningscore, Screaming Frog, and others can crawl your website and provide reports on broken links.
+This makes it easier to identify and address them.

-This is not only the fastest way of identifying broken internal links but also the best way to make sure that all broken links is being detected.
+This is the fastest way to identify broken internal links.
+It also ensures that all broken links are detected.

 How to find broken links using Morningscore